Skip to Main Content

 Here’s an example: Membership in our literacy organization is valuable because educators receive much-needed educational resources.
 Membership has an impact because it can help uplift other educators and improve overall literacy rates.

-There are lots of ways to communicate the impact members make possible by supporting your organization.
+There are many ways to communicate the impact members make possible by supporting your organization.
 Impact reports are a good example.
 This kind of communication traditionally gives your members a big-picture view of how your organization is helping.
-The educational organization example used above, for instance, might create a yearly impact report that shares information about how it helped improve literacy rates and reduced student absenteeism.

 Both types of reports show your members what their support is doing right now to help advance the causes they care about.
 They connect members directly to the outcomes that are only possible because of their support.